pacman-ty/ty-world/content/posts/how_to_make_a_blog/index.md

 At the very beginning I started with limiting myself to using Static Site Generator \(SSG\).
 I chose SSG because my site does not need any dynamic functionality allowing me to minimize bloat and potential security vulnerabilities that comes with shipping a dynamic site filled with Javascript \(also JS sucks lol\).
 I am of the strong opinion that much of the modern web today is both ridiculously over engineered and bloated.

 When it came to choosing which SSG I wanted to use I naturally drifted towards Hugo.
-My brother had recommended Hugo to me which had previously peaked my curiosty in it.
+My brother had recommended Hugo to me which had previously peaked my curiosity in it.
 Hugo being blazingly fast with a plethora of themes to choose from was the cherry on top.

 I am using the Blowfish theme for website.
 I find the sheer amount of functionality and easy customizability Blowfish gives out of the box staggering.
 Blowfish is probably the most comprehensive theme out there and I highly recommend using it.

 Some other key features that were important to me that led into the Hugo Blowfish powered site are: